crate/cratedb-guide/docs/integrate/airflow/import-parquet.md

 ![Airflow DAG workflow|690x76](https://us1.discourse-cdn.com/flex020/uploads/crate/original/1X/29502f83c13d29d90ab703a399f58c6daeee6fe6.png)

 The DAG pictured above represents a routine that will run every month to retrieve the latest released file by NYC TLC based on the execution date of that particular instance.
 Since it is configured to catch up with previous months when enabled, it will generate one instance for each previous month since January 2009 and each instance will download and process the corresponding month, based on the logical execution date.
-The Airflow DAG used in this tutorial contains 7 tasks:
+The Airflow DAG used in this guide contains 7 tasks:
 * **format_file_name:** according to the NYC Taxi and Limousine Commission (TLC) [documentation](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page), the files are named after the month they correspond to, for example:
    ```text
    https://d37ci6vzurychx.cloudfront.net/trip-data/yellow_tripdata_2022-03.parquet